Gentiana

-The genus name is a tribute to Gentius, an Illyrian king who may have been the discoverer of tonic properties in gentians.
+The genus name is a tribute to Gentius, an Illyrian king who may have discovered tonic properties in gentians.

 Habitat

 This is a cosmopolitan genus, occurring in alpine habitats in temperate regions of Asia, Europe and the Americas.
 Some species also occur in northwestern Africa, eastern Australia, and New Zealand.
 They are annual, biennial, and perennial plants.
 Some are evergreen, others are not.

 Many gentians are difficult to grow outside their wild habitat, but several species are available in cultivation.
 Gentians are fully hardy and can grow in full sun or partial shade.
 They grow in well-drained, neutral-to-acid soils rich in humus.
 They are popular in rock gardens.

 Uses

 Many beverages are made with gentian root.
 Gentiana lutea is used to produce gentian, a distilled beverage produced in the Alps and in the Auvergne.
 Some species are harvested for the manufacture of apéritifs, liqueurs, and tonics.

 Gentian root is a common beverage flavouring for bitters.
 The soft drink Moxie contains gentian root.
 The French apéritif Suze is made with gentian.
 Americano apéritifs contain gentian root for bitter flavoring.
 It is an ingredient in the Italian liqueur Aperol.
 It is also used as the main flavor in the German after-dinner digestif called Underberg, and the main ingredient in Angostura bitters and Peychaud's Bitters.

-The bitter principle of gentian root is primarily gentiopicrin (also called gentiopicroside), a glycoside.
+The principal bitter component of gentian root is gentiopicrin (also called gentiopicroside), a glycoside.
 A 2007 paper by a Japanese group identified 23 compounds in fresh gentian root.
-Gentiopicrin was absent from fresh root, so it possibly develops during drying and storage of the root.
+Gentiopicrin was absent from the fresh root, so it possibly developed during drying and storage of the root.

-Gentian has had a limited use in perfumery, most notably as a glycerine soap (Crabtree & Evelyn) and a perfume (Corday's Possession, 1937).
+Gentian has had limited use in perfumery, most notably as a glycerine soap (Crabtree & Evelyn) and a perfume (Corday's Possession, 1937).

+The young plant and old leaves of at least one species, Gentiana scabra, are edible when cooked and have historically been used as a famine food when other food sources were scarce.